Apellun/Django-Todolist/Readme.md

 # Todolist API

-This was a final project from the Python course.
-It is a Django API that allows users to create goals, and also categories and boards for goals.
-Users can invite other users to their boards and give them one of two roles: reader or editor.
-Users also can view their goals and create new goals with a Telegram bot.
+Django REST API for a to-do list service with a Telegram bot.
+Provides CRUD for users, goals, comments, goal categories, and boards.
+Users can invite other users to participate in boards in one of the two roles: as a reader or as an editor.
+Also, users can view their goals and create new goals with the bot.

-<p><b>Technologies:</b> Django, Telegram Bot API.</p>
+API uses an SQLite database in the development mode and a PostgreSQL database in the production mode.
+Has authorization and authentication with JWT, and also Swagger documentation.

 <p><b>To launch:</b>